giovanidecusati/sample-dapr/README.md

 It handles basket operations.
 * It simulates a Data-Driven (CRUD) scenario.
 * Consumes Dapr State Service API.
+* TODO: Once basket is submitted to checkout it publishes a message in the topic *order-submitted*.

 ## Inventory microservice
 It handles product and inventory operations.